How to improve your internet speed

 Overview

-Slow internet can be frustrating for many people, especially when it doesn’t perform how you expect it should.
+Slow internet can be frustrating, especially when it doesn’t perform how you expect.
 You can test your current internet speed on our speed test page

-There are a number of factors which could be slowing your internet speed down.
-We’ve suggested nine tips below that can help improve your internet speed and get the best from your broadband.
+There are several factors that could be slowing your internet speed down.
+We’ve suggested nine tips below to help improve your connection and get the best from your broadband.

 Consider the location of your router